benhatsor/filmstrip/README.md

 # Filmstrip
-Quick and easy animation for the web.
+Quick and easy animator for the modern web.